Endless Travel Plans

 6. Visit shoulder season (April-May, Sept-Nov): Save $500 on lodging

-🏝️ Which Hawaiian Island is Best for Families?
+Which Hawaiian Island is Best for Families?

 Island Family Rating Best For Key Attractions

-Maui 9.5/10 Best all-around Beach perfection, Road to Hana, Haleakalā, snorkeling, resort options
+Maui 9.5/10 Best all-around Beach perfection, Road to Hana, Haleakala, snorkeling, resort options

 Oahu 9/10 First-timers, activity seekers Waikiki, Pearl Harbor, North Shore, most activities, infrastructure

-Kauai 8/10 Scenic beauty, relaxation Nā Pali Coast, Waimea Canyon, lush rainforests, fewer crowds
+Kauai 8/10 Scenic beauty, relaxation Na Pali Coast, Waimea Canyon, lush rainforests, fewer crowds

-Maui: THE Best Family Island (9.5/10)
+Maui: The Best Family Island (9.5/10)

 "Maui delivered everything we wanted.
-Beaches for relaxation, Road to Hana adventure, Haleakalā sunrise for wow factor.
+Beaches for relaxation, Road to Hana adventure, Haleakala sunrise for wow factor.
 Kids ages 7 and 10 were engaged every day.
 Perfect first Hawaii trip."

-Oahu: Most Activities & Infrastructure (9/10)
+Oahu: Most Activities and Infrastructure (9/10)

-Why Oahu works well:
+Why Oahu works well for families:

 Big Island: Unique Volcanoes (8.5/10)

-Why Big Island is special:
+Why the Big Island is special:

 Kauai: Most Scenic (8/10)